 There are several different ways to make Brown Stew Fish.

-method is commonly used by the people from the southeastern part
+This method is commonly used by the people from the southeastern part of Jamaica.

 Pan-fry fish until golden brown.
 During the frying process, do not move the fish around in the skillet because this will cause the pieces of fish to break into small pieces.

 Its Jamaican Brown Stew Fish you're making, not fish salad.

 Discard the oil and replace with fresh oil.
 Sauté the onions, garlic and green bell peppers together.
 Cover the pot for 1 minute, while the vegetables sizzle.